apache/arrow-rs/dev/release/README.md

 # ensure your github token is available
 export ARROW_GITHUB_API_TOKEN=<TOKEN>

+# manully edit ./dev/release/update_change_log.sh to reflect the release version
+# create the changelog
+./dev/release/update_change_log.sh

 # run automated script to copy labels to issues based on referenced PRs
-# (NOTE this must be done by a committer / other who has
+# (NOTE 1:  this must be done by a committer / other who has
 # write access to the repository)
+#
+# NOTE 2: this must be done after creating the initial CHANGELOG file
 python dev/release/label_issues.py

-# manully edit ./dev/release/update_change_log.sh to reflect the release version
-# create the changelog
-./dev/release/update_change_log.sh

 # review change log / edit issues and labels if needed, rerun
 git commit -a -m 'Create changelog'